YosysHQ/yosys/docs/source/appendix/auxprogs.rst

 The yosys-config tool (an auto-generated shell-script) can be used to query compiler options and other information needed for building loadable modules for Yosys.
-See Sec. \ :numref:`chapter:prog` for details.
+See :ref:`chapter:prog` for details.

 .. _sec:filterlib: